Sello mall shooting: Shooting

-Interior of the Sello shopping centre in September 2005.
+Interior of the Sello mall in September 2005.

 The shooting began when the gunman entered the Prisma hypermarket and began firing with a 9×19mm handgun.
 He killed three men and one woman.
 The victims, aged 27, 40, 42 and 45, were employees of Prisma.
 Another woman, identified as the suspect's ex-girlfriend, was found dead in an Espoo apartment.
 The ex-girlfriend was also an employee of Prisma, and the Finnish police speculated that she was the main target, and that Shkupolli thought that her new partner worked at Prisma.
 The perpetrator, identified as 43-year-old Kosovar Albanian Ibrahim Shkupolli, was seen walking into another shop where he disappeared, sparking a major manhunt which involved police helicopters.

 Later that day, Shkupolli was found dead in an apartment in Kirstinmäki, Espoo, in an apparent suicide.
 His apartment was completely empty except for a mattress, a framed photo of his ex-girlfriend, 14 fully loaded magazines for his gun, and a bag containing additional 273 cartridges.
 According to a neighbour who heard the gunshot, Shkupolli had shot himself at 11:13.
-The Finnish police evacuated and cordoned off the shopping centre, and blocked off a nearby railway station.
+The Finnish police evacuated and cordoned off the mall, and blocked off a nearby railway station.
 Emergency services arrived on the scene including dozens of ambulances and several fire engines.

 The firearm used was a Czechoslovak-made 9mm CZ 75 pistol, manufactured in 1984 and was originally sold in Norway where the gun went missing due to an unsolved burglary case in 1990.
 The questions of how and when Shkupolli acquired it remain unknown.
 The first victim, the woman found in the apartment, was killed with a Smith & Wesson-branded hunting knife.
 The body had a long and deep incised wound reaching the cervical spine.
 The apartment had no signs of struggle.